pratyushpanda91/Decentralized-Lending-Platform/README.md

 ---
 ## Test Cases
 ### Scenario 1: Successful Loan
-1. Add 2 ETH to the contract.
+1. Add `2 ETH` to the contract.
-2. Request a loan for 0.5 ETH using 2 ether as collateral.
+2. Request a loan for `0.5 ETH` using `2 ether` as `collateral`.
-3. Fund the loan using the fundLoan function.
+3. Fund the loan using the `fundLoan` function.
-4. Repay the loan by sending 1.02 ETH.
+4. Repay the loan by sending `1.02 ETH`.
 5. Collateral is returned to the borrower.

 ### Scenario 2: Loan Default
-1. Request a loan and let the due date pass(1 min here to test).
+1. Request a loan and let the due date pass(`1 min` here to test).
-2. Call liquidateCollateral.
+2. Call `liquidateCollateral`.
-3. Collateral is liquidated, and the loan is marked Defaulted.
+3. Collateral is liquidated and the loan is marked `Defaulted`.

 ---
 ## License